Webinar: Safeguarding in sport – achieving earlier intervention

 With a safeguarding strategy that supports a culture of awareness, reporting and intervention, sports organisations can create opportunities to identify and disrupt ‘low-level’ concerns before they develop to prevent safeguarding failure – from individual cases to those of the scale of the US Gymnastics scandal.

-This expert panel will discuss actionable steps sports organisations can take to enhance their approach to safeguarding.
+This panel will discuss actionable steps sports organisations can take to enhance their approach to safeguarding.
 Because the simple truth is, once abuse takes place, it’s already too late.

 Key topics covered will include: